Germany's Merz offers to help Ukraine develop its own long-range missiles to hit Russia

 Moscow Mayor Sergei Sobyanin said that air defenses shot down Ukrainian 33 drones heading toward the capital.

-Andrei Vorobyov, the governor of the Moscow region, said that 42 drones were downed.
+Moscow regional Gov. Andrei Vorobyov said 42 drones were downed.
 He said that drone fragments damaged three residential buildings in the village of Troitskoye, but no one was hurt.

-Russia’s federal aviation agency, Rosaviatsiya, said Wednesday that more than 60 flights had been canceled across Moscow as the capital’s airports were forced to ground planes amid drone warnings.
+More than 60 flights were canceled Wednesday in Moscow as the capital’s airports were forced to ground planes amid drone warnings, said the federal aviation agency, Rosaviatsiya.

-Overnight, Russian forces launched an attack on Ukraine using five Iskander ballistic missiles, one guided air-launched missile and 88 drones, Ukraine’s Air Force said Wednesday.
+Overnight, Russian forces launched an attack on Ukraine using five Iskander ballistic missiles, one guided air-launched missile and 88 drones, Ukraine’s air force said.
 Air defense units shot down 34 drones, and 37 drones were jammed.

-Hanna Arhirova and Samya Kullab in Kyiv, Ukraine, and Philipp Jenne in Vienna, contributed to this report.
+Hatton reported from Lisbon, Portugal.
+Hanna Arhirova and Samya Kullab in Kyiv, Ukraine, and Philipp Jenne in Vienna, contributed.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine